LynWorth/Safe-Steps/README.md

 ## Intended Audience
 Victims, survivors and their friends and families.
-Anyone who is concerned for someones welfare and wants to learn more about abuse and where to turn for emotional support, practical help and legal guidance.
+Anyone who is concerned for someones welfare and wants to learn more about abuse and where to turn for emotional support and practical help.